Madsn/framework-testing/README.md

 #### Development

-##### Step 1: Basic persistence

-For persistence I was following the steps described in the [Vaadin book](https://vaadin.com/book/-/page/jpacontainer.installation.html)

-Installed JPAContainer extension by adding a line to ivy.xml.
-Eclipse automatically downloaded the extension as soon as I saved the file :).
-Installed eclipselink and H2 via Ivy.
-Configured persistence.xml.

 *ISSUE*: When code is reloaded without restarting tomcat, I get a database exception because H2 is not running in TCP mode and can only accept one connect, which is not properly closed when code is reloaded.
 *Workaround*: Reconfigured to use sqlite.

-##### Step 2: Create member

 #### Thoughts